GCodergr/raven/README.md

 A game library made specifically for small indie teams and fast iteration times.
 Something *simple* you can prototype in, but also *stable* enough to make polishing a full game straightforward.

-Batteries-included toolkit for the entire code and asset pipeline.
+- Batteries-included
+- Simple and hackable
+- Minimal dependencies

 Inspired by Sokol, PICO8 and Raylib.